The Nopalimex is a biodigestor powered by a cactus (nopal) widely found in Mexico.

 Two plants to date in the town of Zitacuaro, in central Michoacan state, the first to aliment the company ‘El Manjar del Campo’ that produces tortillas, the second used to fuel the town’s vehicle fleet.

-- Process: The biogas digester processes prickly pears into biomethane.
+The system includes a well-insulated above-ground container.
+The biogas digester processes prickly pears (from the cactus) into biomethane.
 The pears are ground up into a soup, mixed with manure and fermented in a digester.
 The biogas generated is then cooled to dewater it.

 May be provided by the manufacturer.